uvarc/rc-website/content/userinfo/rivanna/slurm.md

 srun ./parallel_executable
 ```

-In this example, the SLURM job file is requesting two nodes with sixteen tasks per node (for a total of thirty-two processors).
-Both OpenMPI and IntelMPI are able to obtain the number of processes and the host list from SLURM, so these are not specified.
+In this example, the Slurm job file is requesting two nodes with sixteen tasks per node (for a total of thirty-two processors).
+Both OpenMPI and IntelMPI are able to obtain the number of processes and the host list from Slurm, so these are not specified.
 In general, MPI jobs should use all of a node so we'd recommend ntasks-per-node=20 on the parallel partition, but some codes cannot be distributed in that manner so we are showing a more general example here.

-SLURM can also place the job freely if the directives specify only the number of tasks.
+Slurm can also place the job freely if the directives specify only the number of tasks.
 In this case do not specify a node count.
 This is not generally recommended, however, as it can have a significant negative impact on performance.

 ```
 #!/bin/bash